benoitpetit/signal-sdk/README.md

 # Or with a custom device name
 npx signal-sdk connect "My Bot Device"

-# Or using npm script after installation
-cd node_modules/signal-sdk
-npm run connect
+# Get help for the CLI
+npx signal-sdk --help
 ```

 This command will:

-1. 🔗 Generate a QR code in your terminal
+1. Generate a QR code in your terminal
-2. 📱 Display instructions for scanning with your Signal app
+2. Display instructions for scanning with your Signal app
-3. ✅ Complete the device linking process
+3. Complete the device linking process

 **Note:** You only need to do this once per device.
 After linking, your device will be permanently connected to your Signal account.